 The acclaimed Tokara upmarket restaurant, with the kitchen under the direction of chef Carolize Coetzee, is highly rated for fine dining with the menu inspired by the South African countryside and farm produce.

 The attractive Tokara Delicatessen is a child-friendly restaurant that serves breakfast and light lunches and gourmet foods shop.

-Delaire Graff is a luxury winelands experience located in the beautiful Helshoogte pass.
+Delaire Graff is a luxury Winelands experience located in the beautiful Helshoogte pass.
 The setting is fantastic surrounded by mountains and vineyards.
-The property is really beautiful driving up the meticulous landscaped driveway to stunning views and excellent wine.
-A unique winery showcasing Cape Dutch architecture, African artifacts and styling and original art from Laurence Graff’s personal collection.
+The property is really beautiful driving up the meticulously landscaped driveway to stunning views and excellent wine.
+A unique winery showcasing Cape Dutch architecture, African artifacts, and styling and original art from Laurence Graff’s personal collection.
 The Chairman of Graff Diamonds bought the Delaire Estate in 2003 and opened the glamorous destination to the public in 2009.

 Wine Tasting at Delaire Graff

 The wine tasting lounge is a stylish and modern art-filled tasting space with sofas, a fireplace, and a grand piano, which is played at intervals.
 Knowledgeable and welcoming sommeliers and wine tutors guiding you through the tasting.

 Award winning wines: Delaire Graff Banghoek Reserve Chardonnay 2018, Delaire Graff Coastal Cuvée Sauvignon Blanc 2018, Delaire Graff Reserve Cabernet Sauvignon 2017